Globalization Good or Bad

 Order now

-Business expansion through internationalization is a positively correlated function of globalization.
-Globalization has created a singular, unified worldwide economic collective, operating as a dynamic composite personality, permeating all market verticals, industry sectors and political covenants.
-The operational landscape created as a globalization collective side effect, has facilitated numerous undisputed benefits to all market participants, including the emancipation of women, increased routes to market for business, lowered production costs, bettered supply chain networks, and a deeper global labor pool.
-The process of globalization through all methods has resulted in a more liberated free market economic archetype.
+This operational landscape, created as a side effect of globalization, has facilitated numerous undisputed benefits to all market participants.
+These include the emancipation of women, increased routes to market for businesses, lowered production costs, improved supply chain networks, and a deeper global labor pool.
+The process of globalization through all methods has resulted in a more liberated free-market economic archetype.

-The creation of the Internet in the early 1990’s and the technological progress has facilitated a convergence of competitive advantages.
-Businesses have increased access to a more educated, culturally diverse talent pool, allowing for and assisting in the development of sustainable competitive advantage.
-Supply chain networks that transcend tradition geographic boundaries have lowered the costs of production, improving the organizational bottom line.
-Improved profits through cost saving has produced a shift in the demand curve for labor.
-Standardized product offerings thorough certified global manufacturing methodologies have afforded the consumer the luxury of being able to take quality for granted.
-As the world becomes smaller with easier access to information, substantial improvements in education and healthcare have been possible; originally thought incurable diseases now have therapy lowering infant mortality rates and improving life expectancies.
-Between 1950 the worldwide infant mortality rate was 174 deaths per 1000, in 1990 this figure had fallen to 64 deaths per 1000.
+The advent of the Internet in the early 1990s and subsequent technological progress have facilitated a convergence of competitive advantages.
+Businesses now have increased access to a more educated, culturally diverse talent pool, allowing for and assisting in the development of sustainable competitive advantages.
+Supply chain networks that transcend traditional geographic boundaries have lowered production costs, improving organizational bottom lines.
+Improved profits through cost-saving have shifted the demand curve for labor.
+Standardized product offerings through certified global manufacturing methodologies have afforded consumers the luxury of taking quality for granted.
+As the world becomes smaller with easier access to information, substantial improvements in education and healthcare have been possible.
+Originally thought incurable diseases now have therapies, lowering infant mortality rates and improving life expectancies.
+For instance, between 1950 and 1990, the worldwide infant mortality rate fell from 174 deaths per 1,000 to 64 deaths per 1,000.

-Also once culturally suppressive states are now accepting the possibility of women in the workforce by limiting the economic participants available in their respective economies; a said country will lower its ability to compete against more gender accommodating and accepting countries.
-Globalization has fundamentally altered the way organizations compete, the way they market, and their value propositions.
-Businesses are no longer defining strategy with a local bias, but are competing within a global business ecosystem, where decisions can only be made by understanding all of the inputs and outputs of that system.
-Businesses can no longer operate as independent components of an economic collective but rather act as interrelated component parts of an overall system.
+Additionally, once culturally suppressive states are now accepting the possibility of women in the workforce.
+By limiting the economic participants available in their respective economies, a country lowers its ability to compete against more gender-accommodating and accepting countries.
+Globalization has fundamentally altered the way organizations compete, market, and define their value propositions.
+Businesses are no longer defining strategy with a local bias but are competing within a global business ecosystem, where decisions can only be made by understanding all of the inputs and outputs of that system.
+They can no longer operate as independent components of an economic collective but must act as interrelated component parts of an overall system.
 Open markets are the best engine for improving living standards and building shared collective prosperity.
 Only countries that remove the shackles to free trade, capital movement, and international competition will realize socioeconomic progress.

-While weighing the benefits of continuous globalization, it is evident that for every positive there is often a negative.
-Some economists argue that globalization has a debilitating effect on emerging markets and infantile industry.
-The interconnectivity of rich and poor nations is a zero sum game, that exists outside the framework of pareto criterion.
-It is not possible for one economic unit (country) to benefit without making another economic entity worse off.
-Someone has to win and someone has to lose.
+While the benefits of continuous globalization are significant, it is evident that for every positive, there is often a negative.
+Some economists argue that globalization has a debilitating effect on emerging markets and infant industries.
+The interconnectivity of rich and poor nations is sometimes viewed as a zero-sum game, existing outside the framework of the Pareto criterion.
+It is argued that one economic unit (country) cannot benefit without making another economic entity worse off.

-It is still however acceptable and beneficial if the alternative of not engaging in trade is less savory than the loss that any such trade would incur.
-It is clear that there are significant in-equity problems as a result of globalization.
-It is argued that globalization has increased sovereign wealth income inequalities with continual divergence resulting in more polarization of incomes worldwide.
-Greater access to labor markets has on one hand facilitated increased employment, and on the other hand the excess supply has created a producer sovereign labor market and lowered global wage rates.
-Lower disposable income (particularly in emerging economies), lowers aggregate demand within the national economy.
+However, engagement in trade can still be acceptable and beneficial if the alternative is less savory than the losses trade might incur.
+It is clear that there are significant inequity problems as a result of globalization.
+It is argued that globalization has increased sovereign wealth income inequalities, with continual divergence resulting in more polarization of incomes worldwide.
+Greater access to labor markets has facilitated increased employment, yet the excess supply has created a producer sovereign labor market and lowered global wage rates.
+Lower disposable income, particularly in emerging economies, reduces aggregate demand within the national economy.

-The lowered demand for internal labor as a result of decreased money supply is the precursor to a vicious cycle of unemployment due to cyclical demand.
-This means that rather than leveraging the opportunities created by the fruits of globalization, poorer nations are struggling with internal economic strife, and falling even further behind their Western counterparts.
-The second cost of globalization stems from the resource and economic interdependencies that it creates.
-When economies and the businesses within those economies are so closely linked and correlated, there is a systemic risk to the whole economic ecosystem .
-If one of the parts of that system were to fail, there would be a domino effect knocking over all other elements of that system.
-This is evidenced in the collapse of the housing market in the United States in late 2007.
+The lowered demand for internal labor as a result of decreased money supply can lead to a vicious cycle of unemployment due to cyclical demand.
+This means that rather than leveraging the opportunities created by the fruits of globalization, poorer nations are struggling with internal economic strife, falling even further behind their Western counterparts.
+The second cost of globalization stems from the resource and economic interdependencies it creates.
+When economies and businesses within those economies are so closely linked, there is a systemic risk to the entire economic ecosystem.
+If one part of that system were to fail, there could be a domino effect impacting all other elements of that system.
+This was evidenced in the collapse of the housing market in the United States in late 2007.

-Complex financial alchemy was used to develop highly structured, highly profitable instruments of speculation with Lehman Brothers .
-Easier access to overseas markets and clientele created by globalization had allowed the firm on offer its services on an ever widening foreign audience.
-Lehman Brothers continued to create and sell financial derivatives.
-When the market began to sink in 2007, Lehman Brothers immediately found itself in an unfamiliar situation.
+Complex financial alchemy was used to develop highly structured, highly profitable instruments of speculation.
+Easier access to overseas markets and clientele created by globalization had allowed the firm to offer its services to an ever-widening foreign audience.
+When the market began to sink in 2007, Lehman Brothers found itself in an unfamiliar situation.
 Not only were US markets falling, but it seemed that world markets were acting in unison and collapsing together.
-Lehman Brothers as a function of globalization experienced a black swan event, an event so statistically implausible that it was unlikely to happen in a million years.
+Lehman Brothers, as a function of globalization, experienced a black swan event—an event so statistically implausible that it was unlikely to happen in a million years.

-A harsh lesson on the black swan principal, “ The observation of one thousand white swans is not enough to infer that all swans are white, but the sighting of a single black swan is enough to refute the conclusion” A worldwide recession as experienced in 2010 caused partly by globalization could result in a desire by government and market participants to break the economic bonds built by the globalization process.
-This was observed in the Great Depression of the 1930s.
-The severe result which is severe economic dissatisfaction, followed by economic disagreement climaxes into economic warfare and possibly to military conflict.
-It is seen that globalization is allowing foreign powers (in the form of external political influencers as well as Multi National Corporations) to govern the resources of a nation as they see most beneficial to their own motivations.
+The global recession of 2010, partly caused by globalization, led to a desire by governments and market participants to reconsider the economic bonds built through globalization.
+This was observed during the Great Depression of the 1930s.
+Severe economic dissatisfaction, followed by economic disagreement, can climax into economic warfare and possibly military conflict.
+It is seen that globalization allows foreign powers, in the form of external political influencers and multinational corporations, to govern the resources of a nation to suit their own motivations.

-The fundamental aim and goal of this research essay was to discuss the positive and negative effects of globalization and the effect that they have on the business playing field.
-Whether globalization by opinion is viewed as negative or an inherently positive force for continued economic progress, it is unmistakable that it produces massive opportunities and frightening challenges.
-Globalization can act in favor or not in favor of an economy depending on the situation, but it definitely impacts all economies.
-It must also be accepted that the combination of variables, known and unknown, that has lead society to a globalised one world economic system are still abundantly active.
-The trend is still bullish and is likely to accelerate with economic resources diminishing, increasing technical progress happening daily, and barriers to progress falling as fast.
+The fundamental aim of this essay was to discuss the positive and negative effects of globalization and their impact on the business playing field.
+Whether globalization is viewed as a negative or inherently positive force for economic progress, it is unmistakable that it produces massive opportunities and frightening challenges.
+Globalization can either favor or work against an economy depending on the situation, but it undeniably impacts all economies.
+It must also be accepted that the combination of variables, both known and unknown, that has led society to a globalized one-world economic system are still abundantly active.
+The trend is still bullish and is likely to accelerate with diminishing economic resources, increasing technical progress happening daily, and rapidly falling barriers to progress.

-Thus, we see that there is a strong connection between globalization and the development or non-development of a country.
-In a situation where the economies of different countries are highly correlated to each other, it is important for the countries to work according to the international scenario.
-Different countries adopt different policies but in the case of globalization, it is often observed that the policies of one economy are adjusted slightly in order to make them align the policies of other economies .
+Thus, there is a strong connection between globalization and the development or non-development of a country.
+In a situation where the economies of different countries are highly correlated, it is important for these countries to work according to the international scenario.
+Different countries adopt various policies, but in the case of globalization, it is often observed that the policies of one economy are adjusted slightly to align with the policies of other economies.
 In conclusion, globalization is a journey to be embraced rather than feared.
-It is the key that will remove the chains of impoverishment from third world economic powers, and it is the lock that will bind a composite global economic collective into achieving sustainable socioeconomic progress.
+It is the key that will remove the chains of impoverishment from third-world economic powers and the lock that will bind a composite global economic collective into achieving sustainable socioeconomic progress.

 The deadline is too short to read someone else's essay